Are you ready to learn some stuff? It’s May 11th and here’s what happened Today in Rock History!

 We also lost Noel Redding of the Jimi Hendrix Experience in 2003, Ed Gagliardi of Foreigner in 2014, and John Rutsey, the original drummer of Rush in 2008.
 Video of Rutsey playing with Rush is hard to come by, but I was able to find one!

 Moving onto something of a lighter note with releases.
-We’re starting off really strong with Demon Days by the Gorillaz!
+We’re starting off really strong with Demon Days from Gorillaz in 2005!

 The hits keep on coming as the three disc soundtrack, Woodstock: Music from the Original Soundtrack and More, featuring performances from the 1969 Woodstock festival, was released in 1970.

-We also got Tranquility Base Hotel & Casino from the Arctic Monkeys, The Who’s Live at Leeds in 1970 and The Clash’s The Cost of Living EP in 1979
+We also got Tranquility Base Hotel & Casino from the Arctic Monkeys in 2018, The Who’s Live at Leeds in 1970 and The Clash’s The Cost of Living EP in 1979

 In 2011, a vintage rock t-shirt sold at auction for $10,000, considered the largest sum ever paid for a vintage t-shirt.
 The shirt, a 1979 Led Zeppelin tee, when the purchased finalized on eBay, was considered the rarest and most expensive vintage tee in the world.

-In 2006, Dave Baksh of Sum 41 announced that he would be leaving the band due to personal reasons, as well as to focus efforts on his new band, Brown Brigade.
+In 2006, Dave Brownsound of Sum 41 announced that he would be leaving the band due to personal reasons, as well as to focus efforts on his new band, Brown Brigade.
+Brownsound would return to the band in 2015 and stayed til the end of Sum 41 in 2025

 This has been Today in Rock History!
 Keep on Rocking, keep on Rolling!
 Check back tomorrow for your next rock history lesson!